Frequently Asked Room Selection Questions

 Q: I am currently studying abroad.
 How do I sign up for housing for next year?

 A: For students studying abroad, we will be utilizing the Proxy system.
 A Proxy is someone who you have designated to choose your space for you on Room Selection Day.
 You’ll receive, via e-mail, information regarding how the process will work and what you need to do to identify a Proxy.
-If you don’t have a Proxy in mind, the Housing Office staff will be able to assist you in selecting a space during Room Selection Day.
+If you don’t have a Proxy in mind, the Residence Life Office staff will be able to assist you in selecting a space during Room Selection Day.

 Q: I will be studying abroad Fall Semester, what should I do?